PV solar panels work in winter too – surprised?

 The UK on average experiences around 48% overcast days per year.
 So does this mean solar panels are useless in the winter months?

-I wouldn’t have got on a plane with the Wright brothers, but modern airplanes with new technology have become everyday life.
+I wouldn’t have got on a plane with the Wright brothers, but modern aeroplanes with new technology have become everyday life.
 The same is now happening with solar panels.

 Both types of solar panels (solar heating and PV solar) still harvest sufficient scattered light caused by cloud cover and still contribute to a home’s energy needs.
 Production figures vary depending on cloud density, but as an example, electricity production can reach about 20% of what can be achieved on a brighter sunny summers day than cloudy overcast days.
 This is still a decent amount of free energy.